laixiao/deepchat/README.md

 ### Configure Models

-1. Launch the DeepChat application
+1. Launch the QinCore application
 2. Click the settings icon
 3. Select the "Model Providers" tab
 4. Add your API keys or configure local Ollama